10 Common IT Problems in Business (And How to Fix Them)

 9. No IT Strategy or Long-Term Planning

 Your business reacts to problems as they appear.
 There’s no roadmap for technology investments, no planned growth in capabilities, and no alignment between business goals and IT initiatives.
 Growth stalls because IT can’t keep up.
+This is one of the most overlooked common IT problems—and it’s often the costliest in the long run.

 The Fix: Develop a strategic IT plan that maps business objectives to technology investments.
 Should you migrate to cloud?
 Upgrade your phone system?
 Invest in automation?
 A proper IT business assessment clarifies priorities and creates a 12–24 month roadmap.
 Strategic planning prevents expensive rework, aligns IT spending with business value, and gives your team focus.
 Since 2012, Fusion Computing has worked with hundreds of Canadian businesses to align technology strategy with growth targets.